systopia/uk.co.vedaconsulting.mailchimp/README-tech.md

 CiviCRM.
 Typically such groups should be considered internal and therefore hidden from subscribers at all times.

+One of the challenges is to *identify the CiviCRM* contact that a mailchimp member matches.
+The code for this is centralised in `CRM_Mailchimp_Sync::guessContactIdSingle()`, which has tests at `MailchimpApiIntegrationMockTest::testGuessContactIdSingle()`.
+Look at the comment block for that test for details of how contats are identified.
+However, this is slow and so for the pull operation there's some SQL shortcuts for efficiency - see The "Pull Mailchimp to CiviCRM Sync for a list" heading below.

 ## About email selection.

 In order to be subscribed, the contact must: